 One of the agency transition team's most important roles will be to manage expectations among the agency's career staff about the incoming administration or new appointees of a second-term administration.
-Not every agency will receive a landing team, which can be a blow to morale.
+Not every agency will receive representatives from the president elect's team, which can be a blow to morale.

-25 &quot;Federal Vacancies Reform Act of 1998," 5 U.S.C. §3346.

-26 &quot;Federal Vacancies Reform Act of 1998," 5 U.S.C. §3349a.
+^{37 &}quot;Federal Vacancies Reform Act of 1998," 5 U.S.C. §3346 and "Federal Vacancies Reform Act of 1998," 5 U.S.C. §3349a